Skip to content

-How do I troubleshoot a HTTP 500 or 503 error from Amazon S3?
+How do I troubleshoot an HTTP 500 or 503 error from Amazon S3?

 Short description

-To resolve or avoid 5xx status errors, consider the following approaches:
+To resolve or avoid 5xx status errors, take the following actions:

-• Configure your application to increase request rates gradually.
+• Configure your application to gradually increase request rates.

 • Distribute objects across multiple prefixes.